dermike/slide-beacon/README.md

 ![](https://raw.githubusercontent.com/dermike/dermike.github.io/master/images/project_slidebeacon.jpg)

 ### Prerequisites
-Since creating PW beacons is currently only supported on Linux, you need to either run both presentation and beacon-server on a Linux machine, or use an external Raspberry Pi with Bluetooth dongle for the server, using NodeJS and websockets.
+Physical Web/Eddystone beacons is currently only supported on Mac OSX (Yosemite) and Linux, sou you need to either run both presentation and beacon-server on a Mac/Linux machine, or use an external Raspberry Pi with Bluetooth dongle for the server, using NodeJS and websockets.

 ### Install
+Linux needs these dependencies for Bluetooth:

 ```sh
 sudo apt-get install bluetooth bluez-utils libbluetooth-dev
 ```